-- The Trust has overall responsibility for the implementation of the Administering Medication Policy and procedures of individual schools within the Trust. - The Trust has overall responsibility of ensuring that the Administering Medication Policy, as written, does not discriminate on any grounds, including but not limited to: ethnicity/national origin, culture, religion, gender, disability or sexual orientation. - The Trust is responsible for handling complaints regarding this policy, as outlined in individual schools' Complaints Policy. - The Trust is responsible for ensuring the correct level of insurance is in place for the administration of medication. - The Trust will manage any complaints or concerns regarding the support provided or administration of medicine using each school's Complaints Procedure Policy.
+- The Trust has overall responsibility for the implementation of the Administering Medication Policy and procedures of individual schools within the Trust. - The Trust has overall responsibility of ensuring that the Administering Medication Policy, as written, does not discriminate on any grounds, including but not limited to ethnicity/national origin, culture, religion, gender, disability or sexual orientation. - The Trust is responsible for handling complaints regarding this policy, as outlined in the Trusts Complaints Policy. - The Trust is responsible for ensuring the correct level of insurance is in place for the administration of medication.